CSCD488-Winter2024/project-description-user-stories-and-glossary-construction-camera/Description.md

 ## Functional Requirements

+### Employees

+As an employee I want to feel like I will not be falsely accused of a violation.

+As an employee I want to be able to repeal violation if I feel wrongly accused.

+As an employee I want to know my privacy isn't going to be invaded.

+As an employee I want my work flow to continue to be productive.

+### Business/Consultant - The person who actually employs the use of the device.

 As a construction business/consultant I want a detection device so that our company(s) don’t get sued or fined for employees not wearing PPE.

 As a bussiness owner I want easy access to pictures or videos of these violation.

-As an employee I want to feel like I will not be falsely accused of a violation.

 As a government inspector I want this system to be secure, not allowing exploitation or any kind.

 As a manager I want to be able to set this up easily and not waste time trouble shooting.

+### Technition

+As a technition I want the system to be easily understood and simple so I can make fast repairs

 ## Non-Functional requirements